christiankopac/emacs/docs/denote-workflow.md

 **Command:** `M-x denote-find-by-keywords`

-Filter notes by one or more keywords (no default keybinding).
+Filter denote by one or more keywords (no default keybinding).

 **Example:**
-- Select `work` → Shows all work notes
+- Select `work` → Shows all work denote
-- Then select `project` → Shows work AND project notes
+- Then select `project` → Shows work AND project denote

 ---